ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 23.12.4

 I have some work in eki , i wake up early and went to eki.
-Then i have a class or Data engineering but the class was cancelled at the last moment, i was in the class and wait sometime , then i have another class at 2.25, and make a group and choose a topic and in next class we do have a presentation.
+Then i have a class or Data engineering but the class was cancelled at the last moment, i was in the class and wait sometime , then i have another class at 2.25, and make a group and choose a topic and in next class we do have a .

 ## 23.12.5